Grade Card Information

 In addition to the above termly assessments, at the end of the year every child sits a Progress Test that gives a Standard Age Score (SAS) a score that takes in to account the child’s age and is comparable with a nationally representative sample of students.
 The new scores are included in the final report of the year.

-Leonora Martin, Director of Studies
+Flora Watson, Director of Studies